tari-labs/tari-university/src/cryptography/musig-schnorr-sig-scheme/The_MuSig_Schnorr_Signature_Scheme.md

 ## Overview of multi-signatures

-Recently the most obvious use case for multi-signatures is with regards to Bitcoin, where it can function as a more efficient replacement of *$n-of-n$* multisig scripts (where the signatures required to spend and the signatures possible are equal in quantity) and other policies that permit a number of possible combinations of keys.
+Recently the most obvious use case for multi-signatures is with regards to Bitcoin, where it can function as a more efficient replacement of *$ n-of-n $* multisig scripts (where the signatures required to spend and the signatures possible are equal in quantity) and other policies that permit a number of possible combinations of keys.

 A key aggregation scheme also lets one reduce the number of public keys per input to one, as a user can send coins to the aggregate of all involved keys rather than including them all in the script.
 This leads to a smaller on-chain footprint, faster validation, and better privacy.